Dynamical probe of thermodynamical properties in three-dimensional hairy AdS black holes: QNMs of electromagnetic field perturbations

-so that $\psi(r_+)=1$ in case of $r\rightarrow r_+$.
-Then we can numerically solve Eq~.(\ref{KG}) and find the QNM frequencies under the boundary conditions by adopting the shooting method.

-Thermodynamical stabilities can be disclosed by examining the free energy.
-The free energies of the rotating hairy black hole with different values of $\theta$ and angular momentum $J$ are plotted in FIG.~1.
-We see that the free energy $F$ becomes more negative for smaller value of $J$ or larger value of $\theta$ to ensure that the corresponding hairy black hole becomes more thermodynamically stable.
-Fixing the angular momentum, there appears a degeneracy in the free energy when $\theta$ is big enough.

-To reflect the thermodynamical properties in dynamical perturbations, we list the numerical values of the lowest frequencies of perturbations around this rotating hairy black hole for taking $m=1$ at $T=0.5$ in Table.\Rmnum{1}.
-One can see that the imaginary part of QNM frequencies becomes more negative with the increase of $\theta$, or the decrease of $J$.
-When the value of $\theta$ becomes big enough, the imaginary part of QNM frequency approximately converges to -5.921I and will not change.
-The dynamical result shows that the rotating hairy black hole is more stable for larger $\theta$ or smaller $J$.
-This exactly reflects the thermodynamic stability of the rotating hairy black hole disclosed in FIG.~1.
+so that $\varphi(r_+)=1$ in case of $r\rightarrow r_+$.
+Then we can numerically solve eq.~(\ref{KG}) and find the QNM frequencies under the boundary conditions by adopting the shooting method.
+The lowest QNM frequencies of perturbations with $m=1$ around this static and rotating hairy black holes at $T=0.5$ are shown in fig.~\ref{fig.2}.
+Fixing the angular momentum, the imaginary parts of both QNM frequencies become more negative with the increase of $\theta$, and then almost remains unchanged when $\theta$ is big enough.
+Moreover, the rotating hairy black hole with smaller values of $J$ is more stable, since the imaginary parts of QNM frequencies are more negative.
+These results exactly reflect the thermodynamic stabilities of the static and rotating hairy black holes disclosed in fig.~1.

-In \cite{Zou:2014gla}, after comparing the rotating hairy black hole and the rotating bald BTZ black hole, it was argued that the rotating bald BTZ black hole phase is more thermodynamically preferred, and there exists a nonvanishing probability for the rotating hairy black hole to transform into rotating bald BTZ black hole.
-The argument was based on the thermodynamical analysis of the free energies $F$ as we replotted FIG.~2 where the solid lines are for the rotating bald BTZ holes and dashed lines are for rotating hairy black holes.

-In order to confirm the thermodynamical argument in dynamics, we numerically calculate the QNM frequencies of rotating bald BTZ black hole by replacing $f(r)$ with $f(\rho)$ in Eq.~(\ref{KG}).
-The numerical results of the lowest QNM frequencies of rotating bald BTZ black hole are displayed in Table.\Rmnum{2} where we have taken $m=1$.
-Analytic expression of the QNM frequency of rotating BTZ black hole can be obtained as \cite{Birmingham:2001hc}

-Taking $m=1$ and $n=0$, we find that our numerical results agree excellently with the analytical values of QNM frequencies for the rotating BTZ black hole.
-Comparing with the QNM frequencies of rotating hairy black hole, we find that although the imaginary part of QNM frequencies for the hairy hole becomes more negative with the growth of $\theta$, it is always larger than that of the rotating bald BTZ black hole at any temperature, see Table.~\Rmnum{2}.
-This shows that the rotating bald BTZ black hole is dynamically more stable, which agrees exactly with the thermodynamical stability analysis.
-The result also tells us that there exists a nonvanishing possibility for the rotating hairy black hole to decay into the rotating bald BTZ black hole.